Cleaning up ${GOPATH}/pkg/

 go help clean | rg modcache -A 2

-The issue referenced above gets resolved when a -modcacherw
+go helpThe issue referenced above gets resolved when a -modcacherw switch

-command.
+gets added to the go build command.
 I see that switch when I run

-.. because I don’t see it when I run go help get
+.. because I don’t see it when I run go help get.

 I don’t understand why Go decided to make this so complicated by taking away the write access from the user who installed the Go package!

-accomplishes what I want .. sigh
+At least go clean -modcache accomplishes what I want .. sigh